aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 The additional parameters defined in Section 2.1 of {{RFC8693}} `actor_token` and `actor_token_type` are not used in this specification.

-Client authentication to the authorization server is done using the normal mechanisms provided by OAuth 2.0.
+Client authentication to the authorization server is done using the standard mechanisms provided by OAuth 2.0.
 Section 2.3.1 of {{RFC6749}} defines password-based authentication of the client (`client_id` and `client_secret`), however, client authentication is extensible and other mechanisms are possible.
 For example, {{RFC7523}} defines client authentication using bearer JSON Web Tokens using `client_assertion` and `client_assertion_type`.

 The example below uses an ID Token as the Identity Assertion, and uses a JWT Bearer Assertion ({{RFC7523}}) as the client authentication method, (tokens truncated for brevity):